 This report is objective.
 It simply presents facts without detailing the reasons behind them or their possible effects on the business.

-This is the report you need to prepare if you need to give information.
-One good example is the learning materials you give to new employees that show them the roles they need to fill in and the departments they’ll be part of.
+This is the report you need to prepare if you need to provide information.
+One good example is the learning materials you give to new employees that show them the roles they need to fill and the departments they’ll be part of.

 7. Progress Report

-A progress report, such as the project management status report shown above, updates company executives and employees about ongoing projects.
+A progress report, such as the project management status report shown below, updates company executives and employees about ongoing projects.

 It could be that weekly report the project manager asked you to do to determine the progress of a task.
 It could also be a report stating the tasks that are expected to be completed in the upcoming week.